solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   Monitor for slow queries.
 -   Periodically review the Performance Insight dashboard.
 -   Utilize monitoring to drive tier upgrades and scale decisions.
--   Consider moving regions if the users or application needs change.
+-   Consider moving regions if the users' or application's needs change.
 -   Adjust server parameters for the running workload.
 -   Utilize caching techniques to increase performance.
 -   Get data closer to users by implementing content delivery networks.